Hike, Bike, and Explore at the Las Gallinas Wildlife Ponds

 I know it sounds a little strange, but a great hike that's perfect for kids can be found on the grounds of the Las Gallinas Valley Sanitary District in northern San Rafael, at the complex of trails and fire roads near the district's treatment plants off of Smith Ranch Road, near McInnis Park.
-The gravel trails here are wide and flat, and are perfect for off-road strollers and bikes.
+The gravel trails here are wide and flat, and are perfect for off-road strollers and bikes; they're also ideal to maintain an appropriate social distance during COVID-19 restrictions.
 The paths wind atop levees through the wetlands bordering San Pablo Bay, and offer amazing views of Marin.

 A wide variety of birds make their homes out here, and we've seen white pelicans, Canada geese (plenty of them), mallards, cormorants, turkey vultures, several kinds of egrets, black-crowned night herons, red-wing blackbirds, and others.
 It's kind of a "who's who" of local avian wildlife, so make sure you bring your binoculars!

 In all the entire route is 2.1 miles in length, a perfect distance for a walk with kids.
 The main trail forms a loop that will take you back to the parking area, and there are a few side paths that you can take for variety and to make your hike a little longer.
 They all end up in the same place.
 Benches are conveniently placed along the trail, and there's a small picnic area near the trailhead.

 On-leash dogs are allowed, and there's even a bowl for canine walkers to drink from at the drinking fountain near the picnic area.
 Shade is one thing that is definitely in short supply, so on sunny days hats and sun protection are a must.